 Step 4: Apply for your job

 Congratulations!
-You’ve landed your chance to work in Canada!
-However, before you start packing your bags, there are a few things you must ensure.
+You've landed your chance to work in Canada!
+However, before packing your bags, you must ensure a few things.
 The first is the legitimacy of the job offer.
-Unfortunately, the internet is big, with plenty of scammers looking to take advantage of those with the purest intentions.
-One must make certain checks to ensure their Canadian job offer is legitimate.
+Unfortunately, the internet is extensive, with plenty of scammers looking to exploit those with the purest intentions.
+Learn how to ensure your Canadian job offer is legitimate.

 Once you've ensured the job offer is legitimate, there are also several requirements for both the job offer and the potential employer that must be ensured.

 Your potential employer must:

 - Get a positive Labor Market Impact Assessment (LMIA)

 - This proves that your employer could not find a suitable candidate from the existing local labor force, meaning they had to look overseas.

 - Offer and explain the nature of the job to the potential candidate.